 As with filling any role, finding the perfect podcast editor is something you want to get right the first time!

 If you’ve never worked with a podcast editor before, you may have some questions on how the process works and how to find the perfect editor for you.

 Why Work with a Professional Podcast Editor?

-Sure, with free software and a few YouTube tutorials, you can throw together a “DIY” podcast edit.
+With free software and a few YouTube tutorials, you can throw together a “DIY” podcast edit on your own.
 But just because you can, doesn’t mean this is the best way to get it done.

 In deciding whether to make the leap and start working with a podcast editor, there’s lots to consider.

 - There’s lots of competition, so your podcast must be high quality to compete.

 - You can reclaim hours of time, likely better spent on your business/life/family.

 - You’ll sound professional and authoritative.